ea/bosch_headunit_root/rtos_interaction/README.md

 This directory contains a couple of simple programs that demonstrate how to use some of the OSAL APIs.

+Be sure to check out the extensive writeup:  [Intra-process and Intra-OS Communication](docs/rtos_interaction.md)

 To build:
 ```